tmag-advisory/affiliate/README.md

 # TMAG Affiliate Dashboard

 The Affiliate Dashboard is the React portal for TMAG affiliates.
-Affiliates can register or log in, view performance, create referral links, monitor commissions, request payouts, and access marketing resources that point prospects back to the client app.
+Affiliates can register or log in, view performance, create referral links, monitor commissions, request payouts, and access marketing resources that point prospects back to the client pricing app.

 ## Stack